sagarchauhan005/chrome-bypass-paywall/Readme.md

 # How to get it?

+1. Open Chrome webs tore and search for "Bypass Paywall" or click [here](https://chrome.google.com/webstore/detail/bypass/kkofljmpfaanangehehmbkkmbgjjlgja)
+2. Click on the extension
+3. Click on the "Install" button
+4. Click on the "Enable" button
+5. Click on the "Bypass" button

+Or get it on Product Hunt:

 <a href="https://www.producthunt.com/posts/bypass-paywall?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-bypass-paywall" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=322428&theme=dark" alt="Bypass Paywall - Down with the walls | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>

 # How it works?